 Susceptibility: like all tanar'ri, nabassu are weak against the use of cold-wrought iron weapons, as well as holy water and weapons.
 Their supernatural defenses are ineffective against such assaults, which inflict at least a quarter of their maximum Health in damage.

 Melee Weapons (s): while they have powerful claws, a nabassu often opts to wield a melee weapon instead, for additional damage.
-They can carry such weapons in order to inflict their Strength +4 in bashing or slashing damage, depending on the weapon's nature.
+They can carry such weapons to inflict their Strength +4 in bashing or slashing damage, depending on the weapon's nature.

 Stealth (w): even without their abilities to dampen sound, the nabassu are masters of stealth.
 They generally impose an increased difficulty upon actions to detect them, as they're able to move quietly and inconspicuously despite their form, and actively avoid being tracked.